 When you're considering which city to choose for your upcoming international exchange, the choices may be somewhat overwhelming.
 You may be looking forward to a warm Mediterranean climate, or perhaps you are searching for a destination packed full of cultural attractions and artistic events.
-You could be considering some of the world-class universities in the Netherlands, or exploring your housing options in the student-friendly neighborhoods of Berlin.
+You could be considering some of the world-class universities in the Netherlands, or choosing your ideal student housing options in Berlin.

 However, when making this all-important decision, it definitely doesn’t hurt to surround yourself with beauty and immerse yourself in a culture that appears to be absolutely fascinating.
 Just glancing through your social media feed, you’re probably sure to see quite a few destinations that appeal to your interests, along with taking a peek into events and activities that you hope to take part in when you relocate.